I’m busy. You’re busy. We’re all busy.

 Stick it in, suck it up, clip it on, and WALK AWAY!

-I was asked for a video tutorial of how it works and have kindly obliged.
 The whole process of skimming cream from half a gallon of whole non-homogenized milk was over in 9 minutes.
 During which I made lunch!

 1 Spring-type Clothespin